holdenlee/blog/posts/writing/readercon_2019.md

 JPI: Criticism is easier to take from people within the community.

-JR: Racism is not just a problem here; it's also in Latinx countries.
+JR: Racism is not just a problem in the US; it's also in Latinx countries.
 When a country is colonized, being like the colonizer is ideal, so people prized whiteness.
 "Limpia de la sangre," purity of the blood, is racism based on how much Spanish/Indio heritage one has.

 Check out [Polloman](https://www.legendofpolloman.com/), a Mexican mythology comic.